Satpal777/Netflix-Clone/README.md

 # Netflix-Clone
-This Project is basic HTML/CSS practice project
+This Project is HTML/CSS base project to enhance the skills.